ע

 Adam the town was situated in the territory of Manasseh, on the Jordan, close to Zarethan.
 It's where the waters of the Jordan collected in a heap, so that Israel could pass over on dry land (Joshua 3:16).

 Adam the man is the husband of Eve and the first human male according to tradition (Genesis 2:20).
-Here at Abarim Publications, however, we see all that slightly different; see our article on The Chaotic Set Theory for the details.
+Here at Abarim Publications, however, we see all that slightly different — see further below for a discussion of what the story of Adam and Eve is about to someone who doesn't know it from an English language children's bible but rather from the original.

-What is certain is that God created the dust of the earth, gathered that dust into a vital composition, breathed into that composition his breath and Adam became a living being (Genesis 2:7).
+But even to non-Hebrew speakers who still actually know the story, it is clear that God first created the dust of the earth, then gathered that dust into a vital composition, and then breathed into that composition his breath, so that Adam became a living being (Genesis 2:7).
 Much later, God promised Abraham that his offspring would be like the dust of the earth; like that elementary material from which God made all living things (Genesis 13:16).
 Later still, the apostle Paul explained that all those who are of faith are Abraham's offspring (Galatians 3:7).
 And indeed, God literally repeats Genesis 2:7 when he makes the church: he creates believers like the dust of the earth.
 Then he gathers them into a vital composition.
 Then he releases into them his Spirit and the church becomes a living being (Acts 2).

 In the New testament, Adam (Αδαμ) is mentioned by name 9 times; see full concordance.
 He is referred to as the set of which all members die, and Jesus as the sub-set of Adam in which all members shall be made alive (1 Corinthians 15:22).
 The first Adam became a living being; the last Adam became a life-giving spirit (1 Corinthians 15:45).